cooperdelo/A02WIP_StarterCode_True/README.md

 3. `void runExperiment()` - delegate to your experiment module
 4. `void printStatusReports()` - iterate modules and call StatusReport("Normal", true, moduleName)

+## Extra Credit
 Now, it's time to get creative!

+Now that you have showed sucessful mastery of inheritance, polymorthism, encapulation, and dependcy injection you have the option of earning some extra points.
+For your implementation to be concidered for extra creidt it must do the following things.
+1. Be passed into `Mothership.java`
+2. Inherit from the `ShipModule` Abstract class
+3. Be fun and unique.
+Our hope for this is that you make this porject your own and try somthing your interested in

+For this part, show your new module to a TA for extra credit!

+---

+Congratulations captain!
+You just completed building your command ship!
+You can now successfully demonstrated use of dependency injection, polymorphism, inhertance, and ecapsulation.

 In your main method:
 - create a power generator of either type.